A clever partnership

 - The Gait Laboratory is a state-of-the-art research facility within La Trobe’s Sport and Exercise Medicine Research Centre.
 The laboratory facilitates research into the structure and function of the musculoskeletal system, and causes, prevention and treatment of musculoskeletal injuries and disease.
 This is the largest lab of its type in the southern hemisphere, and features a motion analysis system comprised of ten high-speed cameras that collect detailed precision information about physical movement.

 Experts in preparing elite athletes for the stage

 - The Australian Ballet is one of the busiest dance companies in the world, with demanding national and international touring schedules requiring dancers to maintain peak performance year-round while mastering and performing the rigours of a diverse repertoire.

-- The Australian Ballet Medical Team includes physiotherapists, myotherapists, sports and exercise physicians and body conditioning specialists.
+- The Australian Ballet’s Artistic Health Team includes physiotherapists, myotherapists, a strength and conditioning coach, a dancer welfare and development coordinator, psychologists, sports and exercise physicians and general practitioners.
 They provide essential support to keep performers strong and healthy and are recognised as world leaders in injury prevention and management.

 - The company has an extraordinarily low rate of injury and highly sought-after expertise by Olympians, elite athletes and other international ballet companies.